 - Healthy birds: If birds are sick or in poor condition, treatment should be delayed until the flock has recovered.
 Beak treatment in an unhealthy flock can severely damage its viability. - Trained crew: Due to the delicate and precise nature of this procedure, proper crew training is of the utmost importance.
 Only permit well-trained crews to perform this procedure.
 Never hurry up the crew especially if they are inexpert. - Adapted equipment: Hot blade machines are available on the market.
 For correct beak treatment, the blade temperature should be approximately 650 °C. The blade color may be used as an indicator.
-The use of a template with guide hole is recommended to make treatment easier and more uniform. - Use a spreadsheet to review the quality of the beak treatment: beak length (too short/normal/too long), presence or not of blood, behavior of chicks after treatment, etc. - In case of bleeding after treatment, a good measure is decrease the house temperature by 2 °C during the the procedure.
+The use of a template with guide hole is recommended to make treatment easier and more uniform. - Use a spreadsheet to review the quality of the beak treatment: beak length (too short/normal/too long), presence or not of blood, behavior of chicks after treatment etc - In case of bleeding after treatment, a good measure is decrease the house temperature by 2 °C during the the procedure.
+It is also important evaluate that the beak is in contact with the hot blade the optimal time (2 seconds).

-And the days after beak treatment ...
+And the days after beak treatment ..